 What is My Lab Mixed With?

 Labrador mix bred dogs can often look very different to either of their parents.
 And in some cases, if the parentage is unknown it is entirely possible that they have more than one breed in their genetic makeup.
-The only way to know with reasonable certainty where your mixed breed dog came from, is to order a DNA test.
+If you are rescuing an older dog, the only way to know with reasonable certainty where your mixed breed dog came from, is to order a DNA test.
 This will give you as many as three or four generations back, and give you a great idea what breeds went into your wonderful dog.

 Afador – Labrador Afghan Hound mix

 An Afador is the name given to a Labrador Retriever / Afghan Hound cross.
-They are fairly rarely bred, as Afghans are not terribly numerous.
+They are fairly rare, as Afghan hounds are not terribly numerous.
 Your Afador puppy is likely to grow to be fairly large, as both Afghan Hounds and Labradors are reasonably tall.
 Afghan’s are more leggy than their Lab friends, and have longer muzzles and very long straight coats.

 You could therefore end up with a dog with medium to long fur, which will require regularly grooming.